 The left side has much more shade than the right side, and the patio creates a natural demarcation between the two distinct climates.
 “We wanted the plantings to be compatible throughout the garden, and the paving pulls it together,” says Lewis.

-For another of Lewis' San Francisco backyard gardens, see A Jewel Box Townhouse Garden.
+For another of Lewis’ San Francisco backyard gardens, see A Jewel Box Townhouse Garden.
+And for everything you need to know to install a bluestone patio, see Hardscaping 101: Pennsylvania Bluestone.